This Is the Deadliest County in America for COVID-19

 Jerauld County is in the center of the state.
 It has been steadily losing population since 1930, according to information from the U.S. Census.
 Over 98% of the population is white.
 Almost 20% of the population lives below the poverty line, which is well above the national average.

-According to The New York Times, South Dakota currently is one of the hardest-hit states in America, characterized by new cases that are “high and getting higher.”
+According to The New York Times, South Dakota currently is one of the hardest-hit states in America and one where the rates of “new deaths are increasing.”

-The next hardest-hit county is Emporia, Virginia, with 5.20 deaths per 1,000 people on November 1.
+The next hardest-hit county is Hancock County, Georgia, which has a death rate of 5.27 per 1,000 people.
+This county sits east of Atlanta, and its average population over the past five years was 8,535.
+Next is Emporia, Virginia, with 5.20 deaths per 1,000 people on November 2.
 The county has a five-year average population of 5,381.
 It is in the southern part of the state, near the North Carolina border.

-Hancock County, Georgia, had a death rate of 5.16 per 1,000 people.
-This county sits east of Atlanta, and its average population over the past five years was 8,535.
-Galax County, Virginia, also near the North Carolina border, ranks fourth by the same measure at 4.52.
-Its population is 6,638.

 Another measure of how hard a county has been hit is confirmed cases per 1,000.
-On November 1, this figure was highest in Trousdale, Tennessee, where the number was 187.51.
+On November 2, this figure was highest in Trousdale, Tennessee, where the number was 188.24.
 The county has a five-year average population of 9,573.
-Lincoln Country, Arkansas, was next at 170.65.
+Lincoln County, Arkansas, was next at 170.72.
 Its five-year average population is 13,695.

-Each hard-hit county, with the exception of Jerauld and Bon Homme, based both on confirmed death rates and on confirmed case rates, is in the South, as well as in relatively rural areas.
-Jerauld, based on its population and square miles covered, is also nearly as rural as a county gets.
+Except for Jerauld and Bon Homme, each hard-hit county, based on both confirmed death rates and confirmed case rates, is in the South and in relatively rural areas.
+Based on its population and size, Jerauld County is also nearly as rural as a county gets.